SpongeBob SquarePants

+The series has run for fifteen seasons, with its sixteenth premiering on June 27, 2025.
+SpongeBob is the fourth longest-running American animated series in history, and the longest-running American children's animated series as of 2025, surpassing PBS Kids' Arthur.
+The series' popularity has made it a multimedia franchise, and Paramount Skydance's most profitable intellectual property.
+By 2019, it had generated over $13 billion in merchandising revenue.
+Since its debut, the series has also had five theatrical feature films (starting with The SpongeBob SquarePants Movie in 2004), two feature films for streaming, a Broadway musical, a comic book series, and numerous video games.
+The series eventually expanded into spin-off series, with the CGI-series Kamp Koral: SpongeBob's Under Years and traditionally-animated series The Patrick Star Show both premiering in 2021, with the former ending in July 2024.

 Premise

 Characters

-The series revolves around the title character and an ensemble cast of his aquatic friends.
-SpongeBob SquarePants is an energetic and optimistic yellow sea sponge who lives in a submerged pineapple.
-SpongeBob has a childlike enthusiasm for life, which carries over to his job as a fry cook at a fast food restaurant called the Krusty Krab.
-One of his life's greatest goals is to obtain a boat-driving license from Mrs. Puff's Boating School, but he never succeeds.
+The series follows SpongeBob SquarePants, an energetic and optimistic sea sponge who lives in a submerged pineapple, and his aquatic friends.
+SpongeBob has a childlike enthusiasm for life, which carries over to his job as a fry cook at a fast food restaurant, the Krusty Krab.
+One of his goals is to obtain a boat-driving license from Mrs. Puff's Boating School, but he never succeeds.
 His favorite pastimes include "jellyfishing", which involves catching jellyfish with a net in a manner similar to butterfly catching, and blowing soap bubbles into elaborate shapes.
 He has a pet sea snail with a pink shell and a blue body named Gary, who meows like a cat.

-Living two houses away from SpongeBob is his best friend Patrick Star, a dim-witted yet friendly pink starfish who resides under a rock.
-Despite his mental setbacks, Patrick sees himself as intelligent.
-Squidward, SpongeBob's next-door neighbor and co-worker at the Krusty Krab, is an arrogant, ill-tempered octopus who lives in an Easter Island moai.
-He enjoys playing the clarinet and painting self-portraits but hates his job as a cashier.
-He also dislikes living between SpongeBob and Patrick because of their childish nature.
-The owner of the Krusty Krab is a miserly, greedy red crab named Mr. Krabs who talks like a sailor and runs his restaurant as if it were a pirate ship.
-He is a single parent with a teenage daughter, a grey sperm whale with red lipstick and a yellow ponytail named Pearl, to whom he wants to bequeath his riches.
-Pearl does not want to continue the family business and would rather spend her time listening to music or working at the local shopping mall.
-Another of SpongeBob's friends is Sandy Cheeks, a thrill-seeking and athletic squirrel from Texas, who wears an air-filled diving suit to breathe underwater.
-She lives in a tree enclosed in a clear glass dome locked by an airtight, hand-turned seal and is an expert in karate, as well as a scientist.
+Living two houses away from SpongeBob is his best friend Patrick Star, a dimwitted yet friendly pink starfish who resides under a rock.
+Patrick considers himself to be intelligent, with his ignorance of his stupidity being a key trait of his.
+Squidward Tentacles, SpongeBob's next-door neighbor and co-worker at the Krusty Krab, is a grumpy and cynical octopus who lives in an Easter Island moai.
+He despises his job as a cashier and enjoys playing the clarinet and painting self-portraits.
+He is constantly annoyed by SpongeBob and Patrick's antics, who are unaware of Squidward's animosity towards them, though they get along well when the situation calls for it.
+Mr. Krabs, an extremely greedy red crab, is the owner of the Krusty Krab.
+Despite his greed, he often serves as a father figure to SpongeBob.
+He is a single parent with a teenage daughter, a grey sperm whale named Pearl, who has no interest in taking over the family business.
+Another of SpongeBob's friends is Sandy Cheeks, a thrill-seeking and athletic squirrel from Texas, who speaks with a Southern accent and wears an air-filled diving suit to breathe underwater.
+She lives in a tree enclosed in a clear glass dome locked by an airtight, hand-turned seal and is an expert in karate.